-Slide the shaft and assembled bearings into the bearing housing until the retaining ring on the outboard bearing seats against the bearing housing.
+With the lip seal sleeve in place, lubricate the lip seal area of the shaft and slide the shaft and assembled bearings into the bearing housing until the retaining ring on the outboard bearing seats against the bearing housing.
+Remove the lip seal sleeve.

-When installing the shaft and bearings into

-the bearing bore, push against the outer race.
+When installing the shaft and bearings into the bearing bore, push against the outer race.
 Never hit the balls or ball cage.

-Position the outboard oil seal (7A) in the bearing housing bore with the lip positioned as shown in Figure 2.
-Press the oil seal into the housing until the face is just flush with the machined surface on the bearing housing.
-Inspect for and remove any seal-ant shavings that might be removed from the O.D. of the oil seal.
+Position the outboard oil seal (7) on the lubricated shaft with the lip positioned as shown in Figure 2.
+Press the oil seal into the bearing housing until the face of the seal is just flush with the machined surface on the bearing housing.

 Press the oil seal (7) into the bearing cap (19) with the lip positioned as shown in Figure 2.
-Replace the bearing cap gasket (20) and secure the bearing cap with the hardware (17 and 18).
+Replace the bearing cap O-ring (20) and secure the bearing cap with the hardware (17 and 18).
 Be careful not to damage the oil seal lip on the shaft keyway.